With anger at police high, officers face greater danger

 Marshall Hatch, a prominent minister on Chicago’s West Side, condemned the violence against police, both because it is wrong and because it might put people at even greater risk of police violence.

-“It’s going to make it more dangerous for everybody when you have police who are kind of spooked,” Hatch said.
+“It’s going to make it more dangerous for everybody when you have police who are kind of spooked,” he said.
 “They are going to be hair-triggered.”

 Further, Hatch said the attacks could undermine the political goals of liberal activists who are demanding police reform.
 Trump has made questions of safety and security central to his reelection bid, and continued violence against police could help draw voters to his law-and-order message.